Authors of section

 Common classifications

 An additional influence is the ability of the host to combat infection, based on both systemic and local factors.
-For details see Cierny classification.
+For details see the Cierny classification.

 Dr. Ramon Gustilo